Hartberg

 Hartberg (/de-AT/) is a city in Styria, Austria and the district seat of Hartberg-Fürstenfeld District.
 As of January 1st 2024, it has a population of 6,713 in an area of 21.58 km^{2}.
 About 68 km up the A2 Autobahn is the large Styrian capital of Graz.

 This town has a long and rich history.
 A settlement was located here in the Neolithic ages.
 One of the most important, prehistoric settlements of Styria developed on "Ringkogel" in the 3rd century BC.
 A massive protective wall surrounded it.
 Only two towers remain of the 7-8 metre high and 1500 metre long wall.
 (Schölbinger Tower and Reck Tower).
+In 1122 margrave Leopold I of Styria founded "Hartberg".
 The first mention of Hartberg as a city was in a 1286 document.
 During the 15th century it was conquered by King Matthias Corvinus of Hungary.
 A huge fire destroyed the town up to a few houses, but the population has been continually on the rise since then.

-A massive protective wall surrounded it.
-In 1122 margrave Leopold I of Styria founded "Hartberg".
-Hartberg was even a central village in Styria for a certain time.
-The first written reference to Hartberg as "civitas" was in 1286.